Support City Lights. Make a donation. Become a member.

-Gees Bend Quilter, Loretta Pettway Bennett, presents a quilting workshop at City Lights on Saturday Feb.
-22, 2014 from 11-4 with a hour lunch break.
-Participants are asked to bring their sewing machines and materials.
-The fee is $100 per student.
-It’s a great opportunity to enjoy the exhibit, “COMMON THREADS” while participating in the quilting workshop.
-If you wish to purchase a scholarship, or donate for this event, you may do so here as well.
+Gees Bend Quilter, Loretta Pettway Bennett, presented a quilting workshop at City Lights on Saturday Feb.
+22, 2014 from 11-4.
+Participants brought their sewing machines and materials.
+It was a great opportunity to enjoy the exhibit, “COMMON THREADS” while participating in the quilting workshop.

 at City Lights Gallery, 37 Markle Court, Bridgeport CT 06604, (203)334-7748

-Our annual Bridgeport exhibit is designed this year to include established, successful artists, emerging artists, students and the novice.
-There will be range of skill and experience.
-The viewer can make choices about what they like and don’t like, from raw to refined work.
-To get a true range of expressions about Bridgeport, and to start off the year actualizing our commitment to community and inclusion, we have invited artists of all levels of experience to participate.
+Our annual Bridgeport exhibit was designed this year to include established, successful artists, emerging artists, students and the novice.
+There was range of skill and experience.
+The viewers made choices about what they liked and didn’t like, from raw to refined work.
+To get a true range of expressions about Bridgeport, and to start off the year actualizing our commitment to community and inclusion, we invited artists of all levels of experience to participate.
 The opportunity for new artists to be recognized in an exhibit with established artists often makes a lifelong impact.

 The opening reception was held on Thursday January 16, 5:30-8:30 p.m.
 Artists featured in the annual Bridgeport themed exhibit include: Tom Brenner, Michelle Beaulieu, Aaron Brenner, Angela Capinera, Allan Dudek, Mary Dwyer, Christy Gallagher, Steve Gerber, Arthur Gerstein, Mia Liptak, Julia Liptak, Sooo-z Mastropietro, Tom Mezzanotte, Michael Quirk, Larry Silver, Yolanda Vasquez Petrocelli, Lydia Viscardi, Francesca Winfield and students from Housatonic Community College, Bassick and Central High Schools.